SantosJGND/Galaxy_KDE_classifier/Summary_functions/README.md

 The generation of ideograms allows an initial, visual exploration of this output (1).
 This repository provides tools for a quantitative exploration of this data.

-- *1* We performed an analysis of Core Asian rice variation (3K RG, Alexandrov *et al*.
+- **1** We performed an analysis of Core Asian rice variation (3K RG, Alexandrov *et al*.
 2014).
 A classification of that data was performed.
-Core Ideograms were stored on another repository: [Core Ideograms](https://imgur.com/a/lpD0r31).
+Core Ideograms were stored in another repository: [Core Ideograms](https://imgur.com/a/lpD0r31).

 ### gff_Blocksmerge.py - combining information